Animatron/player/doc/API.md

                 "description":
                         "Default project description",
                 [ "modified": 12272727271871 ] }, // in milliseconds, not used currently
-      "cnvs": { ["fps": 30,] // time coefficient, not used currently "width": 400, // animation width, player will be resized if required "height": 250, // animation height, player will be resized if required "bgfill": { color: "#fff" }, // canvas background color
+      "anim": { ["fps": 30,] // time coefficient, not used currently "width": 400, // animation width, player will be resized if required "height": 250, // animation height, player will be resized if required "bgfill": { color: "#fff" }, // canvas background color